vekatze/neut/book/src/terms.md

 ### Note

-As you can see from the definition of `let-on`, a noema (noetic value) always has its source value.
+As you can see from the definition of `let-on`, a noema always has its source value.
 We'll call it the hyle of a noema.

 A noema doesn't make sense if its hyle is discarded.
 This means, for example, we can break memory safety if `let-on` can return a noema: